shindavid/AlphaZeroArcade/docs/Scrabble.md

 function is difficult" are exactly the reasons that Alpha-beta pruning failed at go, and AlphaZero was the answer there.
 If this hope turns out be misplaced, we will later explore endgame specializations.

-## Nash Information Set MCTS (Nash-ISMCTS)
+## Q-Dispersion Tree Search (QDTS)

 We have devised a variant of MCTS that, when used in an AlphaZero loop, is guaranteed to yield approximate policy convergence towards Nash Equilibrium.
-We have named this variant _Nash-ISMCTS_.
+We have named this variant _QDTS_.
-See [here](Nash-ISMCTS.md) for a full description.
+See [here](Q-Dispersion-Tree-Search.md) for a full description.

-In Nash-MCTS, we require a hidden-state-network, $H$, that samples the hidden state of the game.
+In QDTS, we require a hidden-state-network, $H$, that samples the hidden state of the game.
 In Scrabble, you can consider the opponent's entire rack as the hidden state, or you can consider just the leave.
 We choose to use leaves rather than entire racks, as the training targets will be sharper without the diluting effect of the uniform random bag replenishment.